 The ASSIST was developed to mimic the retired SF424 Adobe Forms.
 The result is a web-based version of these forms.
 When you view the pages in an ASSIST application, you will see that the tabs across the top are the same pages that were in the retired SF424 Adobe Forms.

 NIH has created two very helpful annotated forms for the NEW Forms E

 Moreover, NIH has created a very helpful video walk-thru tutorial with regards to the new ASSIST section called the PHS Human Subjects and Clinical Trials Information Form

 .
 This video can be found here

 To submit your ASSIST application to HS SPPO for review, please follow the instructions for ePD.
-Instead of uploading a draft of the application package, please enter the ASSIST Identifier in the Internal Comments under Abstract in ePD.
+Uploading a draft of the application package as a placeholder is now required.
+Please add the placeholder to the Upload Attachments sections.
+The ASSIST Identifier number should be listed in the Internal Comments under Abstract in ePD.
 The Submission Status in ASSIST should still say "Work in Progress" at this time.